 How it works

-- Check to see if the Community Health Center clinic or primary care doctor you usually go to offers Virtual Care.
+- Check to see if your local Community Health Center clinic or primary care doctor offers virtual care.
 If they do, they will tell you how to set up your virtual care appointment.

-- There is no time limit on your Virtual Care session.
+- There is no time limit on your Teladoc virtual session.
 Length depends on the medical issue you’re dealing with.

 What does it cost?

-Regular copays may apply for visits with a CHPW Virtual Care doctor if your plan has a copay.
+The CHNW Nurse Advice Line and Virtual Care service are part of your Cascade Select plan benefits.
+The Nurse Advice Line is always free to use.
+Regular copays may apply for Virtual Care visits if your plan has a copay.
 Check your plan’s coverage benefits for details.

 You should see a CHPW Virtual Care doctor only for non-emergency illnesses.
-Our Nurse Advice Line, powered by CHPW, can help you decide if you should go to urgent care or the hospital or see a Virtual Care doctor.
-And, always, if you have a medical emergency, call 911.
+Our 24-hour Nurse Advice Line can help you decide if you should go to urgent care or the hospital.
+And always, if you have a medical emergency, call 911.

-The CHPW Virtual Care doctor does not make referrals to specialists or other providers.
-The doctor can fax notes about your visit to your Primary Care Provider if you want to follow up.
+The Virtual Care doctor does not make referrals to specialists or other providers.
+The Virtual Care doctor can fax notes about your visit to your Primary Care Provider if you want to follow up.